JCkang23/dFresh-23/README.md

 **Description**

-**dFresh** will allow users to identify the nearest water supplies, subscribe to those that pick their interest, and help leave reviews in a chatbot.
+**dFresh** will allow users to identify the nearest water supplies, subscribe to those that interest them, and help leave reviews in a chatbot.

 **App Evaluation**